Antenna (zoology): Insects

-Insects evolved from prehistoric crustaceans, and they have secondary antennae like crustaceans, but not primary antennae.
+Some claim insects evolved from prehistoric crustaceans, and they have secondary antennae like crustaceans, but not primary antennae.
 Antennae are the primary olfactory sensors of insects and are accordingly well-equipped with a wide variety of sensilla (singular: sensillum).
 Paired, mobile, and segmented, they are located between the eyes on the forehead.
 Embryologically, they represent the appendages of the second head segment.

 All insects have antennae, however they may be greatly reduced in the larval forms.
 Amongst the non-insect classes of the Hexapoda, both Collembola and Diplura have antenna, but Protura do not.

 Antennal fibrillae play an important role in Culex pipiens mating practices.
 The erection of these fibrillae is considered to be the first stage in reproduction.
 These fibrillae serve different functions across the sexes.
 As antennal fibrillae are used by female C. pipiens to locate hosts to feed on, male C. pipiens utilize them to locate female mates.